Here is a look at the life of actor, author and advocate Michael J. Fox.

 May 23, 2000 - Launches the Michael J. Fox Foundation for Parkinson’s Research.

-May 22, 2002 - Testifies with Muhammad Ali before the Senate to appeal for money for research to cure Parkinson's disease.
+May 22, 2002 - Testifies, with Muhammad Ali, at a Congressional hearing to appeal for more money to support research into Parkinson’s disease.

 December 16, 2002 - Receives a star on the Hollywood Walk of Fame.

-October 23, 2006 - Rush Limbaugh criticizes Fox's appearance on a Senate campaign ad for Democrat Claire McCaskill, that he either "didn't take his [Parkinson's] medication or he's just acting."
+October 23, 2006 - Rush Limbaugh criticizes Fox’s appearance on a Senate campaign ad for Democrat Claire McCaskill, saying he either “didn’t take his [Parkinson’s] medication or he’s just acting.”
 Limbaugh later apologizes.

-May 27, 2011 - Is named an Officer of the Order of Canada to recognize his service to humanity.
+May 27, 2011 - Is named an Officer of the Order of Canada in recognition of his service to humanity.